jimmoffitt/tweet-nasa-photo/README.md

 - Python (recommended >= 3.6 for f-string support)
 - Tweepy - Python wrapper for Twitter APIs
   - Provides methods for:
-    - Uploading media to Twitter in 'chunks'
+    - Uploading media to Twitter in 'chunks'.
     - Post Tweets with media.
+- .env configuration functionality based on `python-dotenv` package.

 ```python